 The avoidance of probate is the primary reason to use joint tenancy.
 Probate is time-consuming, and creditors are often given priority over beneficiaries when it comes to the distribution of assets.
 Property held in joint tenancy, however, is not subject to probate because ownership automatically transfers to the surviving owner, which ensures that certain assets are protected.

 The Continued Need for a Will

 Joint tenancy does not eliminate the need for a will.
 As not all property can be held jointly, you will need to determine how those other assets are distributed after your passing.
 A will is also essential if you have small children because it will lay out guardianship.

 Joint tenancy is not always the best solution to protecting an asset.
 For example, it does not account for incapacitation or divorce.
 If you want to preserve an asset, then consider creating a trust to hold it.

 Coming up with an estate plan is not easy, and the larger your estate, the more complicated the process.
 Therefore, it is wise to consult with a licensed attorney who practices estate law.
 They can help you determine the best financial vehicles for your assets.

 You need to understand all of the estate tools available to you to make the best decisions for your assets and beneficiaries.
-Contact a lawyer, like an estate planning lawyer in Memphis, TN from Wiseman Bray Attorneys, for assistance.
+Contact a lawyer, like an estate planning lawyer in Memphis, TN from Patterson Bray, for assistance.